-MES 692 ADVANCED TOPICS IN MATERIALS ENGINEERING AND SCIENCE
+MES 692 TOPICS

 1 to 3 credits.
+Prerequisite: Permission of instructor.
 Lecture course or seminar on a topic or field of special interest, as determined by the instructor.
 This course is cross-listed with MES 792.

 MES 708 ADVANCED INSTRUMENTAL ANALYSIS